Hodobox/autodragonsweeper/docs/README.md

 - Wizard on the edge but not in the corner
 - Big Slime on the edge or near the edge
 - Dragon Egg neighboring the Dragon
-- Dragon in the middle
+- Dragon in the middle. *Well*...
+Did you notice there are more rows below him than above him?
+So not quite.

 </details>